 As you can picture now, every single collection page and product page on your website has an URL slug – so you want to thoroughly review each page and make sure those URL slugs relate to the product or service you provide so that users can find you.

-Now image alt text, which is arguably the easiest way to rank higher in organic listing mainly because so many other brands are lazy to set them up.
+Now, let’s talk about image alt text, which is arguably the easiest way to rank higher in organic listing mainly because so many other brands are lazy to set them up.

 Image alt text is an accessibility feature used across the internet to help visually impaired users understand what contents exist within an image.